 Water Quality Education at Lake Berryessa

-Our knowledgeable and personable interns explain good water quality practices to both groups, empowering all visitors to be good stewards of the lake that provides drinking water for 500,000 Solano County residents each year, as well as water for manufacturing and agriculture, habitat for wildlife, and a recreation spot for more than a million visitors each year.
+Our knowledgeable and personable interns explain good water quality practices to visitors, empowering them to be stewards of our lake.
+Lake Berryessa provides drinking water for 500,000 Solano County residents, as well as water for manufacturing and agriculture, habitat for wildlife, and a recreation spot for more nearly a million visitors each year.

 You can find more information about protecting Lake Berryessa and all water bodies you visit on the CA Department of Fish and Wildlife's website.